-Those casserole recipes don’t appeal to me much these days.
-What I crave is the comfort of old fashioned home cooking without an excessive amount of added fat, salt and artificial ingredients.
-I want vegetables like we ate fresh from the garden on a daily basis.
+Those vegetable casserole recipes don’t appeal to me much these days.
+What I crave is the comfort of old-fashioned home cooking without an excessive amount of added fat and artificial ingredients.
+I want vegetables like we ate then, fresh from the garden on a daily basis.

-In a great stroke of good luck, while catching up on my blog reading, I found a post at Eat.
+In a stroke of good luck, while catching up on my blog reading, I found a post at Eat.
 Drink.
 Think. about Mark Bitman’s recipe for Pan Roasted Corn and Tomato Salad.
-Reading through it I had to smile!
+Reading through it I had to smile.
 This recipe’s title made me think of succulent fresh corn, heat seared and simply dressed.
-Imagine my surprise when I recognized in it the makings of the Fried Corn from my childhood, updated.
+Imagine my surprise when in it I recognized the makings of the Fried Corn of my childhood, updated.

-Of course Aunt Hen never added avocado, chili peppers or lime juice to her Fried Corn, but this recipe for Pan Roasted Corn and Tomato Salad does make use of one staple from her kitchen; it uses a fair amount of bacon grease to season the corn.
+Of course Aunt Hen never added avocado, chili peppers or fresh lime juice to her Fried Corn.
+Those ingredients weren’t something you would regularly find in her kitchen.
+Still, this recipe for Pan Roasted Corn and Tomato Salad does make use of one staple from her kitchen.
+It uses a fair amount of bacon grease to season the corn.
 Since I just can’t seem to get the seasoning right for a basic pan of plain old Fried Corn I decided to give this slightly more embellished version a try.

-Am I ever glad I did!
+I am so glad I did.
 It turned out to be wonderfully full-flavored but not too fussy.
-Good hot or at room temperature, the taste is fabulous and in there somewhere there is enough of a hint of the real thing from my childhood to satisfy.
+Good hot or at room temperature, the taste is fabulous.
+In there somewhere there is enough of a hint of the fried corn from my childhood to satisfy.
 This is what we called good eating!
 Give it a try.
 I think you will like it as much as I do.

 Pan Roasted Corn and Tomato Salad